Office Timeline – free timeline maker

 2. Paste or import data.

 Once you’ve selected your preferred template, you will be taken to the add-in’s Data Entry wizard.
-Here is where you can enter your tasks and dates manually or copy-paste them from an existing Excel file.”
+Here is where you can enter your tasks and dates manually or copy-paste them from an existing Excel file.

 To bring in your project data, click on the Edit Data button that you can find in the Office Timeline ribbon.

-Office Timeline edit data button
+Office Timeline - Edit Data button

 If you prefer to import your data from an Excel table directly, rather than copy-paste it, click on the Import button in the preview window and follow the steps from the Import from Excel wizard, as shown in this quick tutorial.

-Office Timeline import button
+Office Timeline import options

 When your data is ready, click Create to finalize this stage.
 A new roadmap slide will be instantly generated in PowerPoint, the preview of which is displayed on the right side of your screen.